Hills: Cullaloe Hills (219m), Pilkham Hills (194m), Templehall Hill (167m).

 At the foot of the fire break you will reach a gate that you crossed earlier.
 Climb the gate again and go right to reach the second gate which is easily opened.
 Go left down the edge of the field looking for the broken fence on your left that indicates the start of the path that will take you back to the road.
 Don’t forget to turn right when you join the more obvious track so that you go round the edge of the fields down to the road.

 If you want an easy walk to the follies, then start from the forestry gate on the A909 south east of the Beverkae Roundabout and walk along the main forest track to Cullaloe Temple.
 Do the loop around the back of the hill at the temple then start to walk back to the parking area but keep left at the Y junction to visit Cullaloe Tower .
 Retrace your foosteps to the Y junction.
 Then return to the parking area along the forest track.
 This walk is just 2.5 miles with less than 100m of ascent.
 The majority of the walk is on surfaced forest track although the detour to Cullaloe Temple is on a somewhat damp grassy path.

 If starting from this point, please do not block the forestry gate as access may be required for large vehicles.
 There is only parking for about 3 cars without blocking the gate.

 Access is also possible from the Crossgates to Aberdour road at NT 173 864.
 From here a there is a path through the woods alongside the disused Goathill Quarry, that meets the forest track at Cullaloe Temple.

-Templehall Hill les at the southen end of this section of the Old North Road close to where the path rejoins the public road.
+Templehall Hill lies at the southern end of this section of the Old North Road close to where the path rejoins the public road at Puddledub.
 The hill summit is in a grassy pasture field and is easily reached from the path via an openable gate at NT 20085 88961.
 From here it is an easy walk following the fence line, and a sheep path through the gorse, to reach the summit.